angelxmoreno/robo-cord-framework/project-docs/RoboCordApp-class.md

     this.loggerService = new LoggerService(this.config.logger);
     this.logger = this.loggerService.getLogger(this.constructor.name);

     // 2.
-Discover entities using framework utilities const entities = await this.discoverAllEntities();
+Initialize discovery service
+    this.discoveryService = new DiscoveryService({
+      logger: this.logger,
+      config: this.config
+    });

     // 3.
+Discover entities using DiscoveryService
+    const entities = await this.discoverAllEntities();

+    // 4.
 Initialize database with discovered entities this.dbService = new DatabaseService(this.config, entities);
     await this.dbService.start();

-    // 4.
+    // 5.
 Setup other core services...
   }

   // Template methods - subclasses implement